magillj/Backpacker/README.md

 # Backpacker
 PLAN: To make the notoriously tricky Backpacker card game in to an online multiplayer game

+Current status: Phase 1 complete.
+Phase 2 is tricky so I've postponed the project for now.

 Phase 1: Get basic game engine working (complete)

     1.1: Be able to play country cards